Anchoring specs to code with ast-grep

 And no framework.
 The whole thing is a naming convention, a sidecar yaml, and a CI script that ran to 57 lines for the minimal gate, 220 once it also catches renames.
 That’s the escape hatch too: if the anchors ever cost more to maintain than the drift they prevent, I delete the yaml and the workflow degrades gracefully back to plan mode plus OpenSpec, which is where I started.

 The brittleness I worried about showed up along language lines, correction number three. ast-grep only anchors what it has a working tree-sitter grammar for, and in my own codebase Dart was 41% of the source with none of it anchorable: three escalating attempts at a custom grammar all failed against the version I was running.
-Worse, a rule ast-grep can’t load aborts the whole scan rather than just failing itself, so the Dart rules had to be quarantined out of the rule directory instead of left to error quietly.
+Worse, a rule ast-grep can’t load aborts the whole scan rather than just failing itself, so the Dart rules had to be quarantined out of the rule directory instead of just left in place.
 The convention covers the languages ast-grep ships cleanly and skips the rest, which is a real limit if your repo leans on one of the gaps.

 Running the gate back over 40 commits of history settled the noise question: it warned on 12% of them, with 3 of the 5 warnings near-certain true positives, so the signal is real without being constant.
 Whether the end-of-task patches stay cheap to review is the part history can’t tell me, so that one waits on more time running the loop on live work.